JordanGallant/pca-audio/README.md

-# 🎧 PCA on Audio Data: When Should Music Be Played?
+# 🎧 Kmeans on Audio Data: When Should Music Be Played?

 ## 📌 Project Objective